Infant/Toddler Mental Health Graduate Certificate

 - Diagnostic classification systems for mental health disorders in young children

 - Collaborative service approaches

-Twenty-five graduate credits are accrued over six quarters of on-line and face-to-face instruction.
-Participants begin as a cohort and participate through the entire program together.
+Twenty graduate credits are earned over four quarters of online instruction.
 An interprofessional team of faculty plans the curriculum content and provides mentoring support during the program.
-An individually tailored practicum experience is part of the program.
+An individually tailored portfolio is part of the program.